hadronized/blog/Reaction_Through_Explicit_Effects.md

 to be able to deal with those cases: `IO a`.
 It’s a polymorphic type that can look at the **real world**.
 You can’t but `IO a` can.

-We have `IO a` to explicitely deal with side effects, that’s cool.
+We have `IO a` to explicitly deal with side effects, that’s cool.
 However, `IO` represents **any** kind of side effects.
-We’d like to be able to explicitely say *“Hey, I can have that effect”*.
+We’d like to be able to explicitly say *“Hey, I can have that effect”*.

 # Reaction: Part 1 – Explicit effects in imperative languages

 Reacting to something requires activation.
 Do you know the [observer design pattern](http://en.wikipedia.org/wiki/Observer_pattern)?
 That is an interesting design pattern everyone should know.
 It’s very powerful since it enables you to run actions when an observed event is generated.
-You have to explicitely describe what actions and/or objects you want to observe.
+You have to explicitly describe what actions and/or objects you want to observe.
 That is commonly done via two important things:

   - implementing an *interface* that exports the *event handlers* interface;
-  - explicitely interleaving your observed code with calls to the abstract *event handlers*.
+  - explicitly interleaving your observed code with calls to the abstract *event handlers*.

 Let’s take an example, still in **C++**: